randomtruffles/Dominion_League/rules.md

 <a name="5.5.3"></a>5.5.3.
 If there are at least as many open slots in the target tier as eligible players in the highest priority group remaining, all players in this group receive a free promotion.
 The remaining slots are filled by the next highest priority group.

 <a name="5.5.4"></a>5.5.4.
-If the target tier is in tiers A through E, and there are fewer open slots in the target tier than eligible players in the highest priority group remaining, the moderators arrange play-in matches between eligible players.
+If the target tier is in tiers A through D, and there are fewer open slots in the target tier than eligible players in the highest priority group remaining, the moderators arrange play-in matches between eligible players.
 The format for these matches is specified in [4.16](#4.16).

 <a name="5.5.5"></a>5.5.5.
 Depending on the number of slots and eligible players in [5.5.4](#5.5.4), eligible players may receive a free promotion, play a play-in match, or neither.
 Players are ordered by their win percentage from the previous season for determining priority, with ties broken randomly.

 <a name="5.5.6"></a>5.5.6.
-If the target tier is tier F or below, and there are fewer open slots in the target tier than eligible players in the highest priority group remaining, the moderators choose players for free promotions at their discretion, taking into account the players' time zones and win percentages in the previous season.
+If the target tier is tier E or below, and there are fewer open slots in the target tier than eligible players in the highest priority group remaining, the moderators choose players for free promotions at their discretion, taking into account the players' time zones and win percentages in the previous season.

 ### <a name="5.6"></a>5.6.
 Dropped players